Get-Your/Get-Your/README.md

         GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO analytics_role;
         -- Revoke privileges for this role to specified tables REVOKE ALL PRIVILEGES ON app_householdmembers FROM analytics_role;
-        REVOKE ALL PRIVILEGES ON app_householdmembershist FROM analytics_role;
         -- Grant this role to admin user (permanently, but to no material affect) to alter default privileges GRANT analytics_role TO <admin_user>;
-        -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR ROLE analytics_role IN SCHEMA public GRANT SELECT ON TABLES TO analytics_role;

-1. Create and assign users
+5. Create and assign users

-    Create users (with passwords and login privileges) and assign the proper role to each (`base_role` for Django users, `privileged_role` for local developers, `analytics_role` for analysts).
+    Create users as needed (with passwords and login privileges).
+Assign the proper role to each user (`base_role` for Django users, `privileged_role` for local developers, `analytics_role` for analysts).

         CREATE USER <username> WITH LOGIN PASSWORD '<password>' INHERIT;
         GRANT <role> TO <username>;

+6. Grant all users to the admin user

+    Since superuser privileges in Azure PostgreSQL are reserved only for Azure services, performing administrator-like duties (killing user processes, etc) requires all users being granted to <admin_user>.

+        GRANT <base_user> TO <admin_user>;
+        GRANT <privileged_user> TO <admin_user>;
+        GRANT <analytics_user> TO <admin_user>;

-1. Alter default privileges
+7. Alter default privileges

     Once the privileged user *(not role)* is created, GRANT that user to the admin user so that the admin user can alter default privileges on behalf of the privileged user.
 Altering the default privileges as below will ensure `base_role` (and users within that role) has the proper privileges on any new tables and sequences within any schema created by the privileged user.

     > Note that the ALTER DEFAULT PRIVILEGES command is run *for* the table-creation user (privileged user) *to* `base_role`, meaning that the default privileges are being changed for `base_role` on anything created by the privileged user.
 Because it's specific to the privileged user and not the privileged *role*, the ALTER DEFAULT PRIVILEGES command will need to be repeated for each privileged user that will be creating objects (e.g. tables, schemas, etc).

-        -- Grant this role to admin user to alter default privileges GRANT <privileged_user> TO <admin_user>;

-        -- This is so all privileges for `base_role` apply to any new objects created by <admin_user>
+        -- Alter the default privileges for each lesser role on schemas created by <admin_user>
         ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT USAGE ON SCHEMAS TO base_role;
         ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT CREATE ON SCHEMAS TO privileged_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> IN SCHEMA public GRANT SELECT ON TABLES TO analytics_role;

-        -- This is so all privileges for `base_role` apply to any new objects created by <privileged_user>
+        -- Alter the default privileges for each lesser role on tables and sequences created by <privileged_user>
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

-1. Grant the base user to the admin user

-    Since the `<admin_user>` here is not a superuser in Azure Postgres, performing administrator-like duties (killing user processes, etc) requires all users being granted to the admin user

-        -- Grant the base role to the admin user in order to perform admin duties GRANT <base_user> TO <admin_user>;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> IN SCHEMA public GRANT SELECT ON TABLES TO analytics_role;

 #### Configure Other Databases
 This section should be used for all other databases on the same server (such as the 'monitor' database used for logging).
 It relies on the roles that were created in the [previous section](#configure-the-primary-database).

-Connect to the database to configure and complete the following steps:
+Connect to the target database and complete the following steps of [Configure the Primary Database](#configure-the-primary-database):

-1. Revoke initial access

-        REVOKE ALL ON SCHEMA public FROM public;
-        REVOKE ALL ON ALL TABLES IN SCHEMA public FROM public;
-        REVOKE ALL ON DATABASE <database_name> FROM public;
-        REVOKE ALL ON DATABASE postgres FROM public;

-1. Grant permissions to the (existing) admin user role

-        GRANT ALL ON SCHEMA public TO admin_role;
-        GRANT ALL ON DATABASE <database_name> TO admin_role;
-        GRANT ALL ON ALL TABLES IN SCHEMA public TO admin_role;
-        GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO admin_role;
-        GRANT ALL ON DATABASE postgres TO admin_role;

-1. Grant permissions to the (existing) base user role

-        GRANT CONNECT ON DATABASE <database_name> TO base_role;
-        GRANT USAGE ON SCHEMA public TO base_role;
-        GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO base_role;
-        GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO base_role;

-1. Grant permissions to the (existing) privileged user role

-        GRANT CREATE ON SCHEMA public TO privileged_role;

-1. Alter default privileges

-        -- This is so all privileges for `base_role` apply to any new objects created by <admin_user>
-        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT USAGE ON SCHEMAS TO base_role;
-        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT CREATE ON SCHEMAS TO privileged_role;

-        -- This is so all privileges for `base_role` apply to any new objects created by <privileged_user>
-        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
-        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

-1. Grant the base user to the admin user

-    Since the `<admin_user>` here is not a superuser in Azure Postgres, performing administrator-like duties (killing user processes, etc) requires all users being granted to the admin user

-        -- Grant the base role to the admin user in order to perform admin duties GRANT <base_user> TO <admin_user>;
+1. Step 1(b)
+1. Step 2(b)
+1. Step 3(b)
+1. Step 4(b)
+1. Step 7

 # User Administration